A myth has pervaded the business world for far too long: introverts aren’t cut out to be leaders.

 This is complete nonsense.

-We talked to more than a dozen successful introvert founders, and read through 3 decades’ worth of leadership studies to explain why.
+We talked to dozens of successful introvert founders and read through 3 decades’ worth of leadership studies to explain why.

 What is an introvert?

 First categorized by Carl Jung in the 1920s, an introvert is most commonly defined as someone who gets his or her energy from alone time rather than socializing.

 Unlike their extrovert counterparts who get energy from other people, introverts are typically introspective, quiet (but not necessarily shy), and observant.

 Introverts and extroverts may seem like polar opposites on paper, but there is often overlap — and nobody falls purely in either camp (The Hustle)

 Of course, introverts define themselves in many different ways.

 The Hustle surveyed 421 introverts who currently work in leadership roles.
 Here are a few definitions in their own words:

 Get the Hustle’s 5-minute weekday roundup that keeps you hip to happenings in tech, business, and internet… things.